 Foundation Degree Qualification Benchmark

 (FDQB), as well as QAA Subject

 Benchmarks for Communication, Media,

 Film and Cultural Studies 2008

 an understanding of the roles of

 communication systems, of cultural

 practices and cultural institutions,

 modes of representations and systems

 of meaning in the ordering of societies,

+or meaning in the ordering or societies,

 an understanding of particular media

 forms and genres, and the way in which

 they organise understandings,

 meanings and affects

 an understanding of new and emergent

 media forms and their relation both to

 their social context and to earlier forms

 their social context and to earlier forms

 an understanding of the ways in which

 participatory access to the central sites

 of public culture and communication is

 distributed along axes of social division,

 such as disability, class, ethnicity,

 gender, nationality, and sexuality

+goriaor, riadorianty, and ookdanty

 an understanding of the dynamics of

 public and everyday discourses in the

 shaping of culture and society

-chaping of daltare and boolety
+an and antique the state of the sure of the sure of the state of the s

 an understanding of the ways in which

 different social groups may make use of

 cultural texts and products in the

 construction of social and cultural

 realities, cultural maps and frames of

 reference.

+.